Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 **What is the minimum number of leaves a tree on n vertices may have?
 And the maximum?
 Now describe an algorithm (do not program it) that takes as input such a tree and returns its number of leaves.
 A leaf in a graph is a vertex with degree 1.**

 Calculating the minumum and maximum number of leaves on a tree with n verticies is kind of like constructing a piecewise function.

+If the tree has one vertex then it has no edges and can be considered a leaf onto itself.
+In such a case the minumum number of leaves is 1 as well as the maximum.

+If a tree has

 The minimum number of leaves a tree with n verticies can have is 1 and the maximum is n - 1.
 This can be verified by drawing a star which is a tree with the most leaves possible.
 Regardless of how the many nodes are added or arranged to the tree